chnm/model-articles/content/articles/blocknewman.md

 history.
 By the second half of the 1990s, women's history articles began leveling off at the 1,500 per-year mark, while history articles overall continued to decline \-- to about 19,000 by 2005.

+{{% notation title="So Little Women's History" %}}
+Looking back on this, I’m still surprised at the low percentage of abstracts that contain any substantive content on women’s history.
+I would love to repeat this to look at 2006-2020 to see whether the percentage of women’s history content has changed in the last decade and a half.

+{{% /notation %}}

 {{% notation title="Complicating Trajectories" %}}
 I provided multiple ways for readers to